-We conclude that for 1 KB workload: 1) less CPUs pinned to Dom0, better performance obtained; 2) given the same CPUs pinned on Dom0, more CPUs assigned to guest domains poorer throughput achieved.
-Incidentally, grant table bottleneck is also observed in guest domain serving 1 KB workload.
-SLAB's increment is around 128 as previous case in 4.3.1.
+We conclude that for the 1-KB workload: 1) Less CPUs pinned to Dom0, better performance obtained; and 2) given the same CPUs pinned on Dom0, more CPUs assigned to guest domains poorer throughput achieved.
+Incidentally, grant table bottleneck is also observed in guest domain serving the 1-KB workload.
+SLAB's increment is around 128, as in the previous case in Section 4.3.1.

-No matter in which workload combination, networkintensive 1 MB workload utilizes NIC adequately and exhibits relative stable performance under all specific CPU assignments: In terms of throughput, we have roughly 110 req/sec in (1K, 1M) and 55 req/sec in (1M, 1M).
-In terms of response time, (1M, 1M)\1M keeps around 2 ms and (1K, 1M)\1M keeps around 10~15 ms. Switch and event overheads of (1M, 1M) in Figure 35 show tiny difference among different combinations.
-These results are consistent with the 1 MB workload observed in Section 4.3.1.
+No matter in which workload combination, the network-intensive 1-MB workload utilizes NIC adequately and exhibits relative stable performance under all specific CPU assignments: In terms of throughput, we have roughly 110 req/sec in (1K, 1M) and 55 req/sec in (1M, 1M).
+In terms of response time, (1M, 1M)1M keeps around 2 ms and (1K, 1M)1M keeps around 10-15 ms. Switch and event overheads of (1M, 1M) in Fig. 35 show tiny difference among different combinations.
+These results are consistent with the 1-MB workload observed in Section 4.3.1.

-We summarize the results from Section 4.3.1 and Section 4.3.2 as follows:
+We summarize the results from Sections 4.3.1 and 4.3.2 as follows:

-1. Performance of guest domain serving CPU-bound workload (i.e., 1 KB) is highly sensitive to CPU assignment among neighbor VMs on the same host, especially driver domain for three reasons: i) As more CPUs are assigned to the driver domain exclusively, throughput performance suffers more; ii) With the same CPUs pinned on the driver domain, less CPUs will be shared by guest domains, which improves the performance by alleviating switch/event costs; iii) Limited size of grant entries exists as a potential bottleneck for high request rate services.
+Performance of guest domain serving CPU-bound workload (i.e., 1 KB) is highly sensitive to CPU assignment among neighbor VMs on the same host, especially driver domain for three reasons: a) As more CPUs are assigned to the driver domain exclusively, throughput performance suffers more; b) with the same CPUs pinned on the driver domain, less CPUs will be shared by guest domains, which improves the performance by alleviating switch/event costs; and c) limited size of grant entries exists as a potential bottleneck for high request rate services.